UK Prime Minister Theresa May to seek early election

 - Vote will be held in Parliament on Wednesday.

-- May had full support of Cabinet and had spoken to the Queen
+- May had full support of Cabinet and had spoken to the Queen.

 - Opposition parties say they will not block move to hold election on June 8.